Dhammiez12/DhammiezLearningGit/README.md

-This repo helps me learn about Git
+This repo helps me learn about Git.
-I am editing this so I can pull into local repo
+I am editing this so I can pull into local repo.